kaixin-wang/kaixin-wang.github.io/_research/ParkinsonsClassification.md

 title: "Parkinson's Disease Classification Project"
 collection: research
 permalink: /research/ParkinsonsClassification
-excerpt: 'Classfying if a person has the Parkinson's disease based on data collected from experiments.'
+excerpt: 'Classifying if a person has the Parkinson's disease based on data collected from experiments.'

 ---

 This paper is about the number 3.
 The number 4 is left for future work.